 About us & brief history of the Cross Keys, Pulloxhill

-We as a family have been running The Cross Keys for over 45 years, my parents Peter and Sheila Meads took over the running of The Cross Keys in November 1970 and greatly expanded the food service.
+We as a family have been running The Cross Keys for 50 years, my parents Peter and Sheila Meads took over the running of The Cross Keys in November 1970 and greatly expanded the food service.
 I was born in 1971, in 1973 my father Peter had an extension built on the first floor to increase our living accommodation and my brother Philip was also born here in 1976.
 Peter and Sheila (with their mutual love of Jazz music) began hosting jazz musicians in 1971, and there is still free Live Jazz every Sunday throughout the year.

 About Me (Paul)!

 Having grown up in the pub my whole life, and now taking a front-seat on running The Cross Keys, I’ve given a ton of thought on how I’d like to see the pub and restaurant develop from mum and dad’s amazing work and great reputation they have built over the years.